ZiweiXU/hbdat.github.io/index.md

 ## Research Interest
-My main focus is visual grounding of textual information to:
+My main focus is on visual grounding of textual information to:
 + Interpret and control machine predictions via novel attention mechanisms
-+ Leverage human knowledge from textual domain to reduce visual annotation
++ Leverage human knowledge from textual domain to reduce the amount of visual annotation

 ## News
 + All paper codes are released on [Github](https://github.com/hbdat).